hd1fernando/MailSender/README.md

   },
 ```

-After that just execute the docker-compose command:
+After that, just execute the docker-compose command:
 ```
 docker-compose up -d
 ```